SailorMoonCrystal/cloud_wsb/README.md

 ## Description

 This project is used for storing information about houseplants, with all basic CRUD operations for database implemented.
-Project was built using python django, HTML5 and CSS.
+Application was developed using python django, HTML5 and CSS.
+Docker image of the app has been built and deployed to dockerhub.
+The project has been deployed as Azure App service using built image.
+All steps of deployment are described later in this document.

 ![image](https://hips.hearstapps.com/hmg-prod.s3.amazonaws.com/images/various-beautiful-green-plants-in-pots-on-white-royalty-free-image-931824676-1565950537.jpg?crop=0.825xw:0.620xh;0.0785xw,0.132xh&resize=1200:*)

 ## Tools and software :hammer: